WOSP-C/wosp-c-24/index.md

 ## Program
-WOSP-C 2024 will be held on May 7.
+The 9th WOSP-C 2024 is co-located with ICPE 2024, and it will be held on May 7.
 Details about the program will be provided soon.

 ## Call for paper